AWSSupport-TroubleshootSSH

 Type: String

 Description: (Optional) The Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that allows Systems Manager Automation to perform the actions on your behalf.
-If no role is specified, Systems Manager Automation uses the permissions of the user that runs this document.
+If no role is specified, Systems Manager Automation uses the permissions of the user that starts this runbook.

 Type: String